rafid-dev/Learning-Progress-Journal/conceptstaughtbyfinny.md

-Thanks to my friend Finny, who inspired my growing interest in mathematics and physics.
-Finny taught me:
+Thanks to my friend Finny, whose inspiration sparked my deepening passion for mathematics and physics.
+Without his influence, I might never have developed such a strong love for these fields.

+Things Finny taught me:

 - Euler's Identity
 - Derivatives